simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 ### Network Traffic Analysis Prompts:**
+> Examine a sample of network traffic logs and identify any unusual patterns or potential security threats.
+Provide recommendations for further investigation.

 > Analyze a provided sample network traffic log and identify any anomalies or suspicious patterns.

 > Explain the criteria or patterns you use to recognize anomalies in network traffic.